BlockchainDevelopmentCompany/USA-TokenTaxonomyAct/README.md

 Use the Issues tab for general discussion.

 Interested parties and organizations should **fork** the repository and **submit pull requests**.
 Instructions on Git protocol best practices are outside the scope of this rubric, but feel free to submit a pull request to update this README as well.

+Contributions should be considerd to be in Public Domain.

 ## Goal